SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

 1. Open Visual Studio, and select *Create a new project*.

-1. Select *DataMiner Connector Solution* from the list of templates.
+1. Select *DataMiner Connector Solution* from the list of templates, and click *Next*.

-1. Specify a solution name, e.g. *MyPipelineTest*.
+1. Enter a solution name, e.g. *MyPipelineTest*, and click *Next*.

-1. Fill in the following information:
+1. Enter the following information:

    1. Connector name: *MyPipelineTest*